Can We Practice Taste?

 “At first I was a customer.
 I would stop by entire evenings to talk to the owner, a great cinephile.
 He had all kinds, classic, foreign works.
 It was a very busy time for me.
 I didn’t know what to do with my life.
 Earn a little, but when you’re young it’s not important.
 That [place] became my heaven”

 — Quentin Tarantino

-Because in reality, if someone seems to exhibit a natural flair for something such as composition, it just means they have been subject to good work and intuitively picked up what a pleasing composition has – without being aware of it.
+Because in reality, if someone exhibits a natural flair for something, such as composition, timing, or an intuitive ease with writing, it simply means that they have been subject to many examples of good work and unconsciously picked it up.
+It becomes intuitive.

-If we hear a classical piano piece and understand the ‘why’, such as why the harmony and counterpoint are important to the emotional output, and then we sit at a friend’s piano to create something in response but realise we have no idea ‘how’ to play the piano… we’ve only become a good critic.
+If we hear a piano piece and understand why the harmony and counterpoint are important to the emotional output, then sit at a piano to create something only to realise we have no idea ‘how’ to play the piano… we’ve only become a critic.
+And that’s not enough.

-From the ‘why’ we come to the ‘how’, as in ‘how’ it should be created.
-This is more mechanical than the learning of the ‘why’.
-The ‘how’ is usually trained from repetition of an activity whether that’s an extended exposure to the practice of watercolours or playing the oboe.
+From the ‘Why’ we come to the ‘How’, as in ‘How’ something is created.
+This is more mechanical than the ‘Why’.
+The ‘How’ is trained from the repetition of an activity (roughly speaking), whether that’s an extended exposure to the practice of watercolours, playing the oboe, or slicing a salmon.

-We’ve seen people who are an absolute whizz on Photoshop yet create totally uncompelling work.
-They simply have more ‘how’ than ‘why’.
+If you go on Freelancer or Fiverr, you can find hundreds if not thousands of people who are an absolute whizz on Photoshop, yet they create completely uncompelling and tacky work.
+They simply have more ‘How’ than ‘Why’.